PrestaShop/docs/src/content/1.7/modules/concepts/doctrine/how-to-handle-multi-lang-doctrine-entitiy.md

 This is the base entity, it contains:
 - the author name (no need to translate it)
 - a collection of `QuoteLang` which contains all the translatable fields using a [OneToMany Bidirectional relation](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/association-mapping.html#one-to-many-bidirectional)
-- it contains the dates of creation and updates (which rely on [Doctrine lifecycle callbacks](https://symfony.com/doc/3.4/doctrine/lifecycle_callbacks.html) to be filled automatically)
+- the dates of creation and updates (which rely on [Doctrine lifecycle callbacks](https://symfony.com/doc/3.4/doctrine/lifecycle_callbacks.html) to be filled automatically)
-- it also defines an associated repository `PrestaShop\Module\DemoDoctrine\Repository\QuoteRepository`
+- the definition of the associated repository `PrestaShop\Module\DemoDoctrine\Repository\QuoteRepository`

 ```php
 <?php